Romania–Russia relations: Territorial clashes

 I. In 1735, a new Russo-Turkish war ignites.
-Russian armies invade Moldova.
-The peace is signed in Iasi.
+Russian armies invade Moldavia.
+The peace is signed in Iași.

 II.
 1768, Russia clashes once more with Turkey.
 Russian armies invade the Romanian Principalities.
 Catherine II, requests the annexation of the two Principalities, or at least their independence with the intent to annex them later.
 These requests unease Austria and Prussia, that opposed Russia's expansionist designs in Southern Europe.
 Treaty of Küçük Kaynarca is signed.